juancarlospaco/nim-gatabase/README.md

 - Single file.
 0 Dependency.
 Self-Documented.
 - Compile with `-d:sqlite` to enable SQLite and disable Postgres.
 - Compile with `-d:noFields` to disable Fields feature, for smaller binary (Kb), etc.
-- Run the module itself for an Example.
+- Run `nim c -r gatabase.nim` for an Example.
 - Run `nim doc gatabase.nim` for more Documentation.